(ns my-project.tests

 namespaces it’s idiomatic to create a test runner namespace which

-imports all of your test namespaces and then invokes run-tests
+imports all of your test namespaces and then invokes run-tests.

-You can declare fixtures with the cljs.test/use-fixtures
+You can declare fixtures with the cljs.test/use-fixtures macro.
+You

-can declare either :once
+can declare either :once fixtures or :each fixtures. :once

 fixtures are run only around all tests within a namespace. :each

 fixtures are run around each test.
-Unlike clojure.test
+Unlike clojure.test fixtures are

-split into two parts :before
+split into two parts :before and :after.
+This is so that fixtures

 will work correctly even when used asynchronously.